 Section 1.
 Standing committees

-The standing committees of the [name of institution] College Panhellenic Association shall be the Judicial Board and Membership Recruitment Committee [list any additional standing committees here].
+The standing committees of the [name of institution] College Panhellenic Association shall be the Peer Accountability Board and Membership Recruitment Committee [list any additional standing committees here].

-NOTE: Standing committees will vary based on need of the Association; Judicial and Membership Recruitment are necessary committees for all associations.
+NOTE: Standing committees will vary based on need of the Association; Peer Accountability and Membership Recruitment are necessary committees for all associations.
 Suggested additional standing committees include Academic Excellence, Alumnae Advisory Council, Community Service/Philanthropy and Marketing.

 Term.
 The standing committees shall serve for a term of one year, which shall coincide with the term of the officers.